lxndroc/WebLoginChecker/README.md

 ### Process
   1. The program loads Chrome.
-  2. If any of the required details, that is, website, username selector, password selector, login button selector, or password list filename, is missing it is asked from the user in the terminal.
+  2. If any of the required details, that is, website, username CSS selector, password CSS selector, login button CSS selector, or password list filename, is missing it is asked from the user in the terminal.
   3. The program visits the provided website on Chrome.
   4. It prints a message in the terminal informing whether the website is accessible.
   5. If the website is not accessible it exits.
-  6. If the provided username selector is found it enters the username into the corresponding entry box of the webpage.
+  6. If the provided username CSS selector is found it enters the username into the corresponding entry box of the webpage.
 Else it exits.
   7. If the password list has remaining passwords it reads the next one.
 Else it exits.
-  8. If the provided password selector is found it enters the next password into the corresponding entry box of the webpage.
+  8. If the provided password CSS selector is found it enters the next password into the corresponding entry box of the webpage.
 Else it exits.
-  9. If the provided login button selector is found it presses the login button.
+  9. If the provided login button CSS selector is found it presses the login button.
 Else it exits.
   10. It prints the number, username, password, and result of each attempt in the terminal.
-  11. If the password is found or the website does not allow further attempts it prints a message in the terminal and exits.
+  11. If the password is found or the website does not allow further attempts it prints a message in the terminal, waits for 1 min for the user to check what happened, and exits.
 Else it returns to step 6.

 ### Sample Output
 ```